Kings: With the exception of the

 (even this text is reversed in the

-reversed deck).
+reversed pack).
 A more detailed analysis of these legends is

 Cups: These are well preserved in the

-crude decks, and partially in the Fournier cards.
+crude packs, and partially in the Fournier cards.
 The designs

 are all different, with the Fournier cards slightly cruder than the